-I thought I’d share some thoughts about entrepreneurship and running a business on this world entrepreneur day.
+I thought I’d share some thoughts about entrepreneurship and running a business on this World Entrepreneur day.
 I’ve been running my own business for 12 years now.
-At times, it’s been nerve wracking, as I’ve been worried about getting work.
-However, running my own business also been incredibly fulfilling as well.
+At times, it’s been nerve-wracking, as I’ve been worried about getting work.
+However, running my own business has also been incredibly fulfilling as well.
 Here are some lessons I’ve learned as a female consultant, and I hope it helps everyone.

 Remember your Why - your ultimate goal

 For me, running a business needs a defined goal.
 My goal is having a great impact and giving a service that’s unique.
 I like to think that I leave my projects with my customers as friends.
 I also look at whether I am leaving the organisation in a better shape than they were when I first met them.
 Obviously, I don’t want to be the sort of consultant that comes along and leaves the company in a worse shape than they were in!
 It becomes pretty obvious quite quickly if someone’s departure has a beneficial impact on the company.

 Running a business means that you need to discern your Why.
 If you are not sure of your ‘Why’ then check out Simon Sinek’s book here.

 Running a business means starting with the end in mind and knowing what success looks like.
 In my experience, it’s been really good to have an exit strategy.
 Rarely, I find I’m working in a situation that’s toxic; it can be the situation, people, or a noxious mixture of both.
 It’s part of the job of an external consultant because you are there to give a message from the leadership that other people may not want to hear.
 People do not like change, and, as an external consultant, you are there to help make the changes.
 So that does not always make you popular!
 Keeping the end goal in mind, along with the larger vision, means that it is easier to cope personally when you experience the negative consequences of bringing about change to people who do not want it.